 HTML <var> tag

 When writing in HTML, the <var> tag is an inline element used to designate a variable.
 It is useful when you are writing a page that deals with programming or mathematical expressions.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

-Example of a regular sentence that has a variable contained within it.
+Example of a regular sentence with a variable contained in it.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 While the <var> tag does not have any unique attributes, it does utilize all of the standard attributes.